Failure is the f-word in international development. Unspoken in polite company, yet a reality we all must face.

 We are on an endless mission to make failure acceptable in development discussions.
 There is great value in examining our mistakes and learning from failure as we go beyond the easy and the simple.

-Join us for the next Fail Festival, our crash and burn parties around the world, and expect much laughter as we navel-gaze at where we have all gone wrong in international development… and learn how not to star in next year’s Fail Festival.
+It’s now your turn to create the next Fail Festival – crash and burn parties around the world with much laughter as we navel-gaze at where we have all gone wrong in international development… and learn how not to star in next year’s Fail Festival.

 Organize a Fail Festival

 Fail Festivals are great as a workshop during an annual meeting or staff retreat, and are even better as the capstone event during a conference reception.

 Fail Festivals are the highlight of several organizations’ annual conferences and have become stand-alone events in Washington, DC and London, UK that draw hundreds of paying participants.